-She would go on to birth five children, two of whom passed away only hours after their births as fully-formed babies with a heads full of dark hair.
+She would go on to birth six children, two of whom passed away only hours after their births as fully-formed babies with a heads full of dark hair.

 “They were beautiful,” she would recall years later with so much pain that it seemed to crush her lungs, cutting off her airways and making the words nearly impossible to escape from between her lips.